What is Political Science?

 We offer a B.A. in Political Science with flexible degree requirements that provide students the option to pursue a broad degree or specialize in more focused areas of politics.
 Our curriculum includes coursework in American politics, comparative politics, international relations, political theory; and public policy and administration.
 Students are strongly encouraged to complete internships and to study abroad.
 Political Science majors are required to add a second major or minor in another field to complement their political science training with additional skills and knowledge.
-The Department offers four degree options:
+The department offers four political science concentrations:

 - Political Science Major – For students with a broad interest in the study of government, politics, and public affairs.

 - Political Science Major - Environmental Politics and Policy Concentration – For students seeking the knowledge and skills to analyze the connections between politics and the natural world, and pursue careers in environmental politics and policy-making.

 - Political Science Major - Global Politics and Policy Concentration – For students interested in developing the knowledge and skills to analyze political relationships between and within countries, and to pursue careers in international affairs.

 - Political Science Major - US Government, Law and Public Policy Concentration – For students interested in the political processes and the legal environment of all levels of American government, as well as the processes of policy making and the administrative apparatus used to implement public policy in the US.